theo-armour/theo-armour.github.io/data/to-do/to-do-reminder.md

 * Pimm Foxx was right
 * Quando, quando
 * McKenzie method
-* Marimba Chapinlandia / Guatamala
 * Music from Guatamala
+	* Marimba Chapinlandia
+	* Internationales Conejos
 * Equifax claim number is:  PE7AH-SJKN2
 * everybody should do Outward Bound ~ with a three day solo